danalite/autool/README.md

 - **Taskbar**: you can minimize the window into a taskbar by clicking on the rabbit icon at the top.
 The taskbar will display all checked scripts, and you can run any script by clicking on it.

-- **User Dialog**: AuTool simplifies the creation of GUIs that interact with end-users.
-For example, its GUI in the following example (which resembles a system notification popup window) is created from a JSON description provided by the user.
-Check out the script source code: [link](https://github.com/danalite/autool-script-examples/blob/master/danalite/Mini-Tools/Password-Manager/Password-Manager.yaml)
+- **Script-defined dialog**: AuTool simplifies the creation of GUIs that interact with end-users.
+For example, its GUI in the following example (which resembles a system notification popup window) is created from a JSON description provided in the script.
+Check out the source code: [link](https://github.com/danalite/autool-script-examples/blob/master/danalite/Mini-Tools/Password-Manager/Password-Manager.yaml)

 <p align="center">
   <img src="./demos/demo-daily-vocabulary.gif" width="85%" title="FileSearch">